cloudposse/terraform-aws-eks-node-group/README.md

 For automated tests of the complete example using [bats](https://github.com/bats-core/bats-core) and [Terratest](https://github.com/gruntwork-io/terratest) (which tests and deploys the example on AWS), see [test](test).

-### Terraform Version

-Terraform version 1.0 is out.
-Before that, there was Terraform version 0.15, 0.14, 0.13 and so on.
-The v2.0.0 release of this module drops support for Terraform 0.13.
-That version is old and has lots of known issues.
-There are hardly any breaking changes between Terraform 0.13 and 1.0, so please upgrade to the latest Terraform version before raising any issues about this module.

 ### Sources of Information